MartinMalinda/notion-vitepress/docs/guide/get-subscribers.md

 ## What content should I share?

-Share content that has unique value.
+Share content that has a unique value.
 Fans will subscribe to your account if they understand that the content you share is truly interesting.

-A lot of creators have found it useful to use bonus (premium) content as an extension to their public creations - extended version of a podcast, a longer version of a Youtube video etc.
+A lot of creators have found it useful to use bonus (premium) content as an extension to their public creations - an extended version of a podcast, a longer version of a Youtube video, etc.

 ## How to promote bonus content?

-* If you create videos or podcasts, the most effective way of promoting your bonus content is at the start and end of the public version of your podcast/video (e.g. at the start: “Thank you to all of my herohero subscribers.
+* If you create videos or podcasts, the most effective way of promoting your bonus content is at the start and end of the public version of your podcast/video (e.g. at the start: “Thank you to all of my Herohero subscribers.
 Your support is highly appreciated.” or at the end: “You can find the extended version on Herohero, the exclusive version contains…”)
 * It is very important to let your subscribers know what they can expect from the exclusive version - your fans have to understand what content they’re paying for.
 * Promoting your account on social media definitely helps.
-If you create content other than audio or video, promoting your herohero profile on the internet is a must.
+If you create content other than audio or video, promoting your Herohero profile on the internet is a must.

 ## How to set up the correct price?